 Oxygen-ozone being placed in socket.

-Bone graft granules placed in socket.
+Bone graft placed in socket.

 Membrane in socket sutured over the bone graft.